 “The best reading environment is one where there is an expectation of pleasure in reading, where there is an excitement in talking about books and enjoyment in being read to.”
 Reading Connects Handbook.
 2008:5

-Reading is a partnership and we value all the parental support children receive: It is very important that children read at home to an adult, and that they are sent into school with their reading book and reading journal each day.
-The reading journals are a great way for parents to communicate with teachers about how each child is reading at home.
+Reading is a partnership and we value all the parental support children receive: it is very important that children read at home to an adult, and that they are sent into school with their reading book each day.